-Trump vows to prosecute Google for showing 'bad' stories on him
+Trump Vows To Prosecute Google For Showing 'Bad' Stories On Him

 "If not, and subject to the Laws of our Country, I will request their prosecution, at the maximum levels, when I win the election."

+"This report looked at a single rare search term on a single day a few weeks ago, and even for that search, both candidates' websites ranked in the top results on Google."

+Google has been adamant that it does not manipulate search results to favour any political candidate.

-The tech giant does not disclose the inner workings of the software that powers its ubiquitous search engine.
+The company does not disclose the inner workings of the software that powers its ubiquitous search engine.

 However, factors known to influence search results for news stories include the timeliness and popularity of topics.